by Abylene Chalmers

 In the early 2000's we moved from the hustle and bustle of inner city Wellington, where I was a busy barista, and Brett was a gardener, to one of New Zealand's most isolated places.
 Situated as far north as you can drive on the South Islands West Coast, Karamea is a small village with around 850 permanent residents.
 It is a beautiful place that has a unique growing climate, and boasts sunshine hours more comparable to Nelson than the rest of the Coast.
 Bordered by the Kahurangi National Park and with the Heaphy Track at its doorstep, Karamea is encircled by ancient rainforest, helping to give it an (almost) subtropical climate.

-Twenty something years and two children later we now live seven kilometers up the road, where we have built an off grid house, complete with solar panels, and we have converted a hillside of scrub into an abundant food forest.
+Twenty-five years and two children later we now live seven kilometers up the road, where we have built an off- grid solar powered house, and have converted a hillside of scrub into an abundant food forest.

-When I'm not out in my garden I feel most at home in the kitchen, stirring a sauce or chopping up some freshly harvested vegetables, wondering which herbs I should pick to compliment the meal.
-For me, just like the garden, my kitchen is a peaceful reassuring space that I can always come back to, no matter how mad the world gets, and calmly create something delicious and nourishing to feed my family.
+When I'm not out in my garden I feel most at home in the kitchen, stirring a sauce or chopping up some freshly harvested vegetables, wondering which herbs I should pick to compliment whatever I am cooking.
+Just like the garden, my kitchen is a peaceful reassuring space that I can always come back to, no matter how mad the world gets, and calmly create something delicious and nourishing to feed my family.

 Here you can see a picture of me in what felt like the smallest kitchen ever in the bach we lived in while we were designing our house.
 Even though this tiny space was jam packed with jars, tins, kitchen utensils and everything and anything including the kitchen sink, it was still my haven.
 When the house build was becoming overwhelming, or the kids were fighting, I had somewhere to retreat to and manifest a comforting homecooked meal for everyone.
-Times have changed and we now have a much larger, fancier space to create meals and enjoy food in, although it still serves the same purpose of a calm and productive space.
+Times have changed and we now have a much larger, fancier kitchen, although it is still a calm yet productive space.

 Cuisines & Influences